-This is a perfect example of double dactyl poem, containing two quatrains, each consists of dactylic dimeter lines.
-Here first line is nonsense phrase and second one is proper name, while the sixth line is a single double-dactylic word.
+This is a perfect example of a double dactyl poem.
+It is constructed of two quatrains, each consisting of dactylic dimeter lines.
+Here, the first line is a nonsense phrase, and the second one is a proper name, while the sixth line is a single double-dactylic word.
 Double dactyl creates rhythm and humor in this poem.

 Function of Dactyl

 Dactyl meter is rare in English poetry, as its prolong use has distorted the normal accent of words.
-Also, it gives the lines a jerky moment.
+Also, it gives the lines a jerky movement.
 The major purpose of dactylic rhythm is to create lilting movement and a break.
-Apart from this, it makes poems pleasing, as intrinsically it is delightful and makes it more meaningful by using stressed and unstressed patterns.
-As far as the origin of its usage is concerned, Greeks and Latin have introduced this metrical form in classical epic poetry for melody in the poetry.
+Apart from this, it makes poems pleasing, as intrinsically it is delightful, and makes it more meaningful by using stressed and unstressed patterns.
+As far as the origin of its usage is concerned, Greek and Latin have introduced this metrical form in classical epic poetry for melody.
 However, later in the nineteenth century, it started appearing regularly after poets like Algernon Charles Swinburne and Robert Browning successfully used it.